semantic-flow/sflo/documentation/concept.weave-process.md

 This ensures that in published meshes and sites:

 - broken references are cleaned up
-- [[concept.mesh.resource.element.flow.snapshot.current]] is identical to the latest version
+- [[concept.mesh.resource.element.flow-snapshot.current]] is identical to the latest version

 ## Features